Central Auth Gateway

 Which clients use which flow

-- CLI / IDE extensions / MCP-integrated agents: Device Flow (user-friendly, headless-safe), backed by PKCE.
+- CLI / IDE extensions / MCP-integrated agents: Device Flow via the gateway (user-friendly, headless-safe), backed by PKCE.

 - Raw API keys: legacy/limited; only where explicitly documented and scoped.
 Plan upgrades to OAuth.